csuclawebservices/libarts-2024-theme/readme.txt

 == Changelog ==

+= 0.5.0 - 2024-10-01 =
+* Added: Removed unwanted block pattern categories (footer, header, infinitum, posts) to keep the block pattenrs as organized as possible.
+* Updated: @csuclawebservices/icons to 1.8.0.
+* Updated: Decorations to add a new "Brushstroke Enclosed", "Brushstroke Background", "Brushstroke Background (white)" decoration options.
+* Updated: Block category from 'theme' to 'cla' (labeled as "College of Liberal Arts") which are placed at the top of the list in the CLA Blocks plugin version 0.4.0
+* Fixed: All instances of the Bodoni Moda (serif) font-family now have a font-variation-settings: 'opsz' 10 so it displays properly on

 = 0.4.0 - 2024-08-30 =
 * Added: A "Sub Heading" block variation of the "Heading" block that has the "Bodoni" font family by default and font size of "200"